ErikMPZuhlke/local-llm-blog-post/article.md

 To assess how AI coding assistants can streamline onboarding and documentation, we tested several leading tools and models using the real-world [Azure Pet Store](https://azurepetstore.com/) application.
 The primary goal was to evaluate each solution's ability to understand code and business logic, assist in documentation, and accelerate developer ramp-up time.

+For our evaluation prompts, we leveraged the comprehensive framework provided by the [Defra AI SDLC Playbook](https://github.com/DEFRA/defra-ai-sdlc/tree/main), which offers structured guidance on integrating AI into the Software Development Lifecycle.
+This approach ensured we tested tools with enterprise-grade prompting techniques rather than ad-hoc queries, providing more reliable assessment of each solution's capabilities in professional environments.

 ### Model Evaluation

 We selected **Claude Sonnet 3.7** as our **benchmark model** due to its exceptional performance in code reasoning and summarization tasks.
 It served as the reference point against which locally hosted models were compared.